cyasing/PSCFEM/README.md

 The code is given in the PSCFEM.mlx file.
 The MATLAB Live Script format helps me explain my though process and understanding while having a working code with it, better than simply commenting.

-It is an incomplete code, with only the esential concepts of FEM implemeted in as simple a way as possible.
-The code will be completed in the future, (hopefully within the next 12 months) with better algorithms implemented.
+Only the esential concepts of FEM and semiconductor simulation have been implemeted in as simple a way as possible.
+The code will be completed in the future, (hopefully within the next 12 months) with better algorithms implemented, and accounting for as accurate physics as possible.

 I have to leave it incomplete for the time being because it took me too much time to figure out open source codes on FEM and PSC simulation (my first time reading open source codes), and I must move on to prevent stagnation.